btskinner/randomizelabel/README.md

 The purpose of this script is to:

-1. randomize a list of participants into treatment and control groups;
+1. randomize a list of participants into treatment and control groups
-2. create labels for each group;
+2. create a label for each participant that can be affixed to his or her experimental materials
-3. create a master table that lists participant assignments.
+3. create a master table that links each participant to his or her assignment

-To do this, this file requires the following:
+### Rationale

-1. a csv file with participant names and any information required if sampling should be blocked within groups
+This script was initially designed for use with a randomized control trial (RCT) among students based in classrooms.
+Students were to be randomized into experimental condition within classrooms.
+The randomization scheme required the flexibility to block randomization by student characteristics.
+The script may be extended, however, to any RCT in which participants are known ahead of time, who may be nested within groups, and who have observable and known characteristics upon which further stratification is required.

-This script assumes that treatment and control group members are receiving different written materials, but are unaware of that fact.
-Therefore, it is important that each participant gets the correct materials.
-Voila!
-Automatic labels that can be affixed to envelopes containing the proper materials!
+This script assumes that treatment and control group members will receive different written materials but are unaware of the difference, that is, the materials themselves will not indicate experimental condition.
+It's important, therefore, that each participant gets the correct materials, especially if participants take part in the experiment concurrently (e.g., all students within a class tested at the same time).
+As part of its randomzation routine, this script automatically creates labels that can be affixed to the proper materials ahead of time.

 ### Supplementary file requirements

 1. [Requires this code](https://pyfpdf.googlecode.com/hg-history/png_alpha/pdflabels.py) in the same directory saved as `pdflabels.py`.
 If not found, the script automatically downloads and saves the file.
-2. Requires a `*.csv` file with the list of persons you wish to randomize to various treatments.
+2. Requires a `*.csv` file with participant names and any information required if sampling should be blocked within groups (e.g., classroom id, student geneder, student race or ethnicity)

 ## To Use